UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          When the MATLAB prompt appears, it may print that it is ``Launching updater executable``.
 That should not interfere with anything; just press Enter to get a clean prompt line.

+         **Reminder:** PDC users also have the option to go through ThinLinc and open MATLAB from the On-Demand Applications menu (See below).

 Starting the MATLAB GUI
 -----------------------